 Guest posting is a direct line to getting noticed.
 So, how do you go about writing that guest blog?
 Whether it’s your first or your hundredth, you need to start out with your strategy:

-- Fast and furious – The other method is to write as many blog posts as you can.
-Danny Iny has made a science out of this approach, churning out 11 guest posts in a 6 day period.
+- Fast and furious - The other method is to write as many blog posts as you can.
+Danny Iny has made a science out of this approach, churning out 11 guest posts in a 6-day period.
 Sometimes more.
-If you decide to use this method, then you’ll need to pretty much just accept any guest posting gig anywhere, kind of like what the World’s Strongest Librarian’s did when he wrote 42 blog posts in a 7 week period.
-The best way to promote this approach is to announce it on your blog or simply email as many blogs as you can.
+If you decide to use this method, then you’ll need to pretty much just accept any guest posting gig anywhere, kind of like what the World’s Strongest Librarian did when he wrote 42 blog posts in a 7-week period.
+The best way to promote this approach is to announce it on your blog or simply to email as many blogs as you can.

 Find the perfect blog to write for

-Once you’ve decided about your strategy, your next step is to find guest blogging opportunities.
-Keep in mind that while you are doing these searches that you are looking for blogs that fit into your industry…so use keywords as you try the following techniques:
+Once you’ve decided on your strategy, your next step is to find guest blogging opportunities.
+Keep in mind that while you are doing these searches, you are looking for blogs that fit into your industry.
+So, use keywords as you try the following techniques: